 - For Campus Police Dial 1444: Potential criminal actions and police emergencies should be reported directly by any student, faculty, or employee to the University Police by dialing campus extension 1444.
 University Police are then dispatched immediately to the site of the complaint and will make arrests if necessary.

 - Other Emergencies Call 911: Anyone on campus needing assistance in a medical or fire emergency should dial 911.
 They will be connected directly with personnel at county control and the appropriate emergency personnel will be dispatched.
 University Police personnel will respond to the scene as well.

-The police station is located in the Reed Operations Center.
-There are also outdoor and indoor emergency phones throughout the campus that connect directly to the police station.
-The Shippensburg University Police Department maintains both a crime and fire log, which is available for public inspection 24/7.
+The University Police Station is located in the Reed Operations Center.
+There are also outdoor and indoor emergency phones throughout the campus that will connect directly to the police station.
+The University Police Department maintains both a crime and fire log, which is available for public inspection 24-7.
 These logs are located in the police dispatch center.